saecki/corners/README.md

 # corners
-Patch 4 corner glyphs into a font.
+Patch a bunch of corner glyphs into a font.

 ## Dependencies
 - `python3`